FrankN88/quiz-game/README.md

 ### **Color scheme**

-The colors used in this project are presented on a light background, to keep a minimalistic and tidy website, as well as keeping the color contrast the highest possible to facilitate the screen readers and make this site accessible to all.
+The colours used in this project are presented on a light background, to keep a minimalistic and tidy website, as well as keeping the color contrast the highest possible to facilitate the screen readers and make this site accessible to all.
 In addition to that there are also some brighter features thought specifically to draw the attention of the user to the main parts.

 Please check out the colour Colour palette.
  <details><summary>Colour palette</summary>